rakeshkumar00-stack/Course-Management-System/README.md

 # Course-Management-System
-Here is Simple Pannel Screen Of Course Management System.
+Here is Simple Pannel Screen Of Course Management System in JAVA LANGUAGE ONLY.

 Only Login Option can Work rather All are Error Message!